 A 2008 study came to a seemingly counterintuitive finding: More diverse groups were better at reaching the truth, and they were also far less (over-)confident in the decisions they made.
 They were more likely to be right and, at the same time, more open to the possibility that they might be wrong.

 Once you have alternatives, how are you supposed to assess them?
-One approach, known as scenario planning, was developed by management consultants in the 1970s, and involves imagining three different future environments for each alternative:
+One approach, known as scenario planning, was developed by management consultants in the 1970s to help organizations make tough decisions during the worldwide oil supply crisis at the time, and involves imagining three different future environments for each alternative:

 Psychologist Gary Klein developed a technique called a premortem.
 Opposite of a post-mortem, the process involves asking people to imagine it is now months in the future and their plan has been completed.
 But it failed.
 They have to explain why they think it failed.